$A_\infty$ Algebras from Slightly Broken Higher Spin Symmetries: Explicit Oscillator Realizations

+This is consistent with the structure of the dual cycles \eqref{cycleLPP3d}.
 The deformation that is isomorphic to the one obtained by setting $d=3$ in the free boson case corresponds to $\theta=0$ and projection by $(1+k \brk)/2$.
-Now, the question of uniqueness of the deformation described above is of physical significance since the resulting $A_\infty$-algebra is supposed to describe the slightly broken higher spin symmetry realized in the Chern-Simons matter theories.
+Now, the question of uniqueness of the deformation described above is of physical significance since the resulting $A_\infty$-algebra is supposed to describe the slightly broken higher spin symmetry realized in the Chern--Simons matter theories.
 The double $D$ is a particular case of the smash-product algebras.
 The Hochschild cohomology of such algebras is known \cite{AFLS} and in our case the second Hochschild cohomology group is two-dimensional \cite{Sharapov:2017yde,Sharapov:2017lxr}.
 Therefore, we exhaust all possible deformations.
+The relevance of these statements is also discussed below.